aboutcode-org/scancode-toolkit/docs/source/rst-snippets/cli-post-scan-options.rst

 --license-references FILE  Returns reference data for all licenses and license
                            rules present in detections.

+--classify                 Classify files with flags telling if the
+                           file is a legal, or readme or test file, etc.

+                           Sub-options:

+                           - ``--license-clarity-score``
+                           - ``--tallies-key-files``
+                           - ``--summry``

 --summary                  Summarize scans by providing declared origin
                            information and other detected info at the codebase attribute level.

+                           Sub-option of:

+                           - ``--classify``

+--todo                     Identify license and package detections which needs
+                           review as there are potential issues with the detections.
+                           Lists all the unique ambigious detections with references to the file path and line numbers, detection details and review comments to help explain the detection issue.

 --tallies                  Summarize license, copyright and other scans
                            at the codebase level with occurrence counts.